 Plan Your Trip to La Crosse, Wisconsin

-La Crosse, Wisconsin is a cute river town just over one hour from Rochester, Minnesota.
-Known for its golden bluffs in the fall, paddle boarding on Lake Onalaska in the summer, and great restaurants, a brewery, distillery, and cute shops year-round, La Crosse is a great place to visit any time of year!
+La Crosse, Wisconsin is a lovely river town just over one hour from Rochester, Minnesota.
+Known for its golden bluffs in the fall, paddle boarding on Lake Onalaska in the summer, great restaurants, a brewery, distillery, boutiques, and incredible Oktoberfest celebrations, La Crosse is a great place to visit any time of year!
 Read on for some of my favorite things to do in La Crosse!

 The Riverside Park runs adjacent to the Mississippi River.
 It’s a large grassy park with pretty fountains, sculptures, trees, and benches.
 It’s a great place to set up a picnic on the grass, or grab an iced coffee in town and sip it from a park bench.

 As you drive up the bluff to the overlook, you’ll enjoy the Apple Blossom Scenic Drive, which winds past apple orchards and golden trees.
 Stop at the overlook on the Minnesota side for sweeping views of La Crosse and the Mississippi River.
 You can also take a short hike down to another overlook on the edge of the bluff.
 It’s especially breathtaking with fall colors.

 Take a stroll through Artist’s Alley, located in the heart of downtown at 118 5th Avenue South, La Crosse.
 Enjoy a collection of beautiful and colorful murals, it’s a great spot for a photo!
 Just be sure you look for 5th Ave South, not North.

 6. La Crosse Distilling Co.